Prevention of Global Warming

 The Group is moving forward with research in the following fields in order to realize energy transitions.

-• Rationalization and streamlining of oil refining processes
+- Rationalization and streamlining of oil refining processes using digital technology, etc.

 Initiatives of ENEOS Lab with Waseda University as a Joint Research Base

 In November 2019, ENEOS concluded an agreement with Waseda University on comprehensive collaboration activities to promote innovation toward achieving a sustainable society.
-Through multi-disciplinary open innovation, we are exploring technologies that will contribute to the realization of a carbon-neutral society.
-The ENEOS Lab, established at Waseda University as a hub for joint research, is conducting innovative research on CO2 reduction related to hydrogen, battery materials and robotics.
+Through multi-disciplinary open innovation, from innovative technology to humanities and social sciences that indicate how the social implementation of technology should be, we are exploring the seeds that will contribute to the realization of a carbon-neutral society.

 Development of Manufacturing Technologies for Synthetic Fuels Derived from Renewable Energy